 Getting to Tamarindo

-Tamarindo has the most picturesque and renowned gold coast Puerto Rico has to offer.
+Tamarindo has the most picturesque and renowned gold coast Costa Rica has to offer.
 A long beach with great and strong waves is perfect for surfers, professionals and amateurs.
 Exploring and navigating to Tamarindo is a cinch.
 The starting point of tourist planning to visit Tamarindo is Daniel Oduber Quirós International Airport, or commonly known as Liberia International Airport.

 There are multiple options available, all by land.
 From the airport, if you book a private shuttle or rent a car, you will reach Tamarindo in 1 to 2 hours by Route 21 south to Route 155 southwest, and then follow road signs to Avenida las Palmas west until you reach your destination in Tamarindo.
 The price for a private transfer from the airport to Tamarindo starts at $20 and for renting a car, the price starts at $8.

-Bus service is also available from Liberia Municipal terminal going to Tamarindo that will stop in the city center.
+You can travel by bus from Liberia Municipal terminal going to Tamarindo, the stop will be in the city center.
 Transportes La Pampa run this route, the price starts at $3 each way.
 Its best to board the bus at Liberia Municipal Terminal rather than waiting and boarding a possible crowded bus if you opt to wait at bus stop located at Calle 16 Inter American Highway on the in front of the airport.